moetazaneta/zerota/README.md

 TODO: Write a proper readme for each package.

+db exists to persist data.
+providers exist to provide API for getting data. tracker uses providers to write data to db. fe shows data from db.

+lgtm.

+what about importing data mechanic? let's say I started to use app now, but I want stats for previous month, should I add mechanism to do it? can I add mechanism to do it? do I need to think about it now? heh no.

 ### DB

 I heard a lot of good feedback about Convex, so I want to try it.